awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-confluencespaceconfiguration.md

 ## Properties<a name="aws-properties-kendra-datasource-confluencespaceconfiguration-properties"></a>

 `CrawlArchivedSpaces`  <a name="cfn-kendra-datasource-confluencespaceconfiguration-crawlarchivedspaces"></a>
-Specifies whether Amazon Kendra should index archived spaces\.
+ `TRUE` to index archived spaces\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CrawlPersonalSpaces`  <a name="cfn-kendra-datasource-confluencespaceconfiguration-crawlpersonalspaces"></a>
-Specifies whether Amazon Kendra should index personal spaces\.
-Users can add restrictions to items in personal spaces\.
+ `TRUE` to index personal spaces\.
+You can add restrictions to items in personal spaces\.
 If personal spaces are indexed, queries without user context information may return restricted items from a personal space in their results\.
 For more information, see [Filtering on user context](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)